LangsterGA/test/README.md

 Sometimes this can be a little slow - depends on your internet speed.
 The tool is accessing the Go.Data site via API endpoints using your credentials.
 - Select the outbreak you want to extract data for
 - Specify the folder you want the raw csv file outputs written.

-NOTE: If you would just like raw extracts, you can just click the run button at this point.
+NOTE: If you would just like raw extracts, you can just click the Run button at this point.

 ![GoData](/images/DialogCompleteFinal_75.png)
 ## Step 5: Fill in optional Summary data parameters